janrueth/SiriServer/README.md

 Thanks
 ------
-A bit thanks to [Applidium](http://applidium.com/en/news/cracking_siri/) and also [plamoni](https://github.com/plamoni/SiriProxy/) for his SiriProxy which inspired me
+A big thanks to [Applidium](http://applidium.com/en/news/cracking_siri/) and also [plamoni](https://github.com/plamoni/SiriProxy/) for his SiriProxy which inspired me
-Thanks to everyone that contributed code or ideas
+Thanks to everyone that contributed code or ideas.

 Licensing
 ---------